codemagic-ci-cd/codemagic-docs/content/building/access-private-git-submodules.md

 All environment variables whose name has the suffix `_SSH_KEY` will be automatically added to the SSH agent and will be ready for use during the whole build process.
 Check the `Preparing build machine` step in build logs to verify that the key has been successfully added to the SSH agent.

 {{<notebox>}}
 Do not add an environment variable with the `_SSH_KEY` suffix if your repository was added using a different SSH key.
-If you do so, the repository's key will be overwritten and it won't be possible to clone it.
+If you do so, the repository's key will be overwritten and it won't be possible to clone the repository.
 {{</notebox>}}

 ### Using multiple SSH keys